private-facts/private-facts-fastapi/README.md

 # Private Facts FastAPI

-This app demonstrates how you can use FastAPI to store data to, and retrieve it from, a Tahoe server.
+This app demonstrates how you can use FastAPI to store and encrypt data on, and retrieve and decrypt it from, a Tahoe server.

 ## Installation
 Install dependencies: